rs028/tors-viewer/README.md

 Installation & Execution
 ------------------------

 Click on the `<> Code` button to download the ZIP archive.
 Then, unzip it in a directory of choice.
-Make sure that the required libraries (see above) are installed in R. There are two ways to execute tors-viewer:
+Make sure that the required R libraries (see above) are installed.
+There are two ways to execute tors-viewer:

-1. Launch R, and set the R working directory to the tors-viewer directory.
+1. **with R:** launch R, and set the R working directory to the tors-viewer directory.
 Type `runApp("app.R")` at the command prompt.
 This will open tors-viewer in the default browser.
-**Note:** it may be necesary to execute `library(shiny)`, before `runApp().
+Note that it may be necessary to execute `library(shiny)`, before `runApp()`.

-2. Open the `app.R` file in RStudio and click the **Run App** button on the toolbar.
+2. **with RStudio:** open the `app.R` file in RStudio and click the **Run App** button on the toolbar.
 This will open tors-viewer in the Rstudio viewer pane.